tmy-datamesa/tmy-datamesa/README.md

 ### 🧠 The Intersection (Business, People, and AI)

 I believe that to understand AI, you first need to understand people, and then you need to understand money.
+I see AI systems as a continuation of human behavior and economic dynamics — not as isolated technical artifacts.

 My approach to engineering is deeply holistic:

 - **Product & Stakeholder Focus:** Having bridged the gap between lenders and investors, managed clients, and built cash flow scenarios, I build solutions that make business sense.
 I design for the end-user, not just the compiler.
 - **Risk & Project Management:** My background in underwriting and construction management taught me how to navigate uncertainty, manage crises, and plan for the worst-case scenario.
 I apply this same rigor to AI system design.
 - **Architecture follows need:** I build agentic workflows and routing systems not because they are trendy, but because complex problems require dynamic, context-aware solutions.
-- **Evaluation is design, not an afterthought:** I treat evaluation (like RAGAS or MLflow tracking) as a fundamental part of the system architecture, ensuring faithfulness and relevance from day one.
+- **Evaluation is design, not an afterthought:** I treat evaluation as a fundamental part of the system architecture, ensuring faithfulness and relevance from day one.

 ### 🌍 Beyond Code

 Technology doesn't exist in a vacuum.
 My interest in **history, philosophy, and anthropology** deeply influences how I approach AI.
-When building systems like *Data Mesa*, I prioritize cognitive ergonomics—creating digital environments that respect human attention rather than exploiting it.
-I build tools that augment human reasoning, not replace it.
+I focus on building systems that respect human attention and augment reasoning rather than replace it.

-I also believe in learning by shipping and sharing.
-I run a YouTube channel called **[Data Masası](https://www.youtube.com/@DataMasasi)**, where I create structured, end-to-end tutorials on SQL, BigQuery, and Looker Studio for the Turkish data community.
+Some of my work and thinking is shared through **[Data Masası](https://www.youtube.com/@DataMasasi)**.

 ---